Top 5 Tuesday is a weekly meme hosted by the lovely Shanah at Bionic Book Worm.

 Lydia is pulled again and again across the doorway of her past, living two lives, impossibly, at once.
 But there’s an emotional toll to returning to a world where Freddie, alive, still owns her heart.
 Because there’s someone in her new life, her real life, who wants her to stay.

 Written with Josie Silver’s trademark warmth and wit, The Two Lives of Lydia Bird is a powerful and thrilling love story about the what-ifs that arise at life’s crossroads, and what happens when one woman is given a miraculous chance to answer them.

-Expected publication: March 3rd 2020 by Ballantine Books (from Goodreads).
+Expected publication: March 3rd 2020 by Ballantine Books.